M6rk/M6rk/README.md

 ## Hi there 👋
-- Currently working on creating a card game for IOS devices using Swift.
+- Currently working as a web developer for UBC's RESPECT Magazine.
-- Learning about Machine Architecture using MIPS
+- Learning about HCI with a focus on acessibility, Web programming, & Software engineering.
 ### 💻 Third Year Student at UBCO

  <p style= "text-align: center;">